coffee-clang/cup-components/docs/TESTING.md

 Clang checks include:

-- `clang` and `clang++`;
-- package-owned resource-directory discovery;
+- `clang` and `clang++` plus package-owned resource-directory discovery;
-- C and C++ compilation/linking;
+- C and C++ compilation, linking and execution through the platform's declared driver defaults, with separate syntax/compile checks on Windows;
-- packaged libc++ as an explicit capability;
+- packaged libc++ as an explicit capability, including STL, exceptions and RTTI; on Windows the default `clang++` path must use the packaged C++ runtime/unwinder without falling back to target-side libc++ DLLs;
 - LTO through packaged LLD where declared;
-- compiler-rt builtins resolving to a package-owned archive at the original and relocated roots;
+- compiler-rt builtins resolving to a package-owned archive at both the original and relocated roots;
-- sanitizer/runtime capabilities where declared;
+- sanitizer and profile-runtime behavior where declared;
-- Linux and macOS relocation behavior;
+- relocation with the previous package root unavailable, including paths with spaces where the platform path exercises them;
-- Windows sysroot/driver behavior on the Windows path.
+- Windows MinGW sysroot/driver behavior and macOS SDK/minimum-OS/signature requirements.

 LLD performs a real native-format link through the only public frontend retained for the package host: ELF through `ld.lld` on Linux, PE/COFF through `lld-link.exe` on Windows and Mach-O through `ld64.lld` on macOS.
-Windows qualification reads the PE header and requires `IMAGE_FILE_MACHINE_AMD64`, then exercises embedded manifest handling.
+The Windows test reads the PE header and requires `IMAGE_FILE_MACHINE_AMD64`, then exercises embedded manifest handling.
 Non-native upstream frontends are absent from the final package.

 LLDB checks include: